 Students need feedback to their questions.
 A discussion board helps to solve problems and involves eager students in the support process.
 But postings must be a part of the evaluation process and therefore be mandatory, else many student stay away from active participation.
 After each course cycle, important questions should be extracted and summarized in a frequently asked questions section.
-There must be a hotline that is available during the times the course is available.
-It is still not vet evident, how this can be organized in future.
+There must be a hotline that is available during the times the course is available; that means nothing else than 24/24 hours.
+It is still not yet evident, how this can be organized in future.
 Students expect a fast response in case of severe problems such as hardware failures.
-As a result of that, we suggest a help pyramid such as Figure 2 shows with the tutor on the top.
+As a result of that, we suggest a help pyramid such as Figure 7 shows with the tutor on the top.
 Each step of the pyramid filters questions and finally only urgent question find their way up to the tutor.
 The first step of our help pyramid is the frequently asked questions section.
 The second step is the discussion board.
 The third, Email support and the last telephone support by the tutor.

-Figure 2: Help pyramid
+Figure 7: Help pyramid